Site icon Share India

 Listing of Shares by a Company

 When one hears about the stock market, one of the first things that comes to mind is why a company is going public.
-Companies go public for reasons like scaling up, expanding their business, etc. During these times, companies offer IPOs, where different types of investors can apply for an IPO, and get their first-hand shares at a discount price.
+Companies go public for reasons like scaling up, expanding their business, etc. During these times, companies offer IPOs, where different types of investors can apply for an IPO and get their first-hand shares at a discount price.
+Learn more about the process in How to Invest in the Share Market.

 Understanding What SEBI Is